UsefulEngines/AwsContainerLab/README.md

 ### <i class="fab fa-windows" aria-hidden="true"></i> Windows Users: Using SSH to Connect

-<i class="fas fa-comment" aria-hidden="true"></i> These instructions are for Windows users only.
+<i class="fas fa-comment" aria-hidden="true"></i>Steps 1-4 below are for Windows users only.
+If you are using a Mac or Linux lab computer, <a href="#ssh-MACLinux">skip to the next section</a>.

 There are several options for client terminal (i.e. shell) access to an AWS Linux AMI instance.
-This guide recommends using the Open Source application named **Cmder**.
+This guide recommends using the Open Source application, **Cmder**.
+Other options include PuTTY, or Git Bash.

-If you are using a Mac or Linux lab computer, <a href="#ssh-MACLinux">skip to the next section</a>.

-1. From your Windows workstation, install the useful **Cmder** command shell (https://cmder.net) enabling a more cross-platform terminal experience.
-Be sure to select the "Download Full" option which includes 'git-for-windows' support and 'Unix' style commands.
+1. From your Windows workstation, install the **Cmder** application (https://cmder.net).
+Be sure to select the "Download Full" option which includes git-for-windows support and Unix style commands.
-2. We recommend that you extract the Cmder.zip file to c:\Cmder and add that folder to your system PATH environment variable.
+2. We recommend that you extract the Cmder.zip file to c:\Cmder and add that folder to your system PATH environment variable or create a short-cut to `C:\Cmder\Cmder.exe` on your desktop.
-3. Launch a Cmder session by clicking the C:\Cmder\Cmder.exe file from Windows Explorer.
+3. Launch a Cmder session by clicking the `C:\Cmder\Cmder.exe` file from Windows Explorer.
 This is your terminal window.
-4. You will use SSH from a **Cmder** window to logon to your Amazon EC2 instance.
+4. You will use SSH from a **Cmder** window to logon to your Amazon EC2 instance as follows.
+Proceed to step number 2 below.

 <a id='ssh-MACLinux'></a>
 ### Windows,<i class="fab fa-windows" aria-hidden="true"></i> Mac, <i class="fab fa-apple" aria-hidden="true"></i> and Linux <i class="fab fa-linux" aria-hidden="true"></i> Users